fossasia/eventyay-tickets/doc/admin/scaling.rst

 Since we use Django's file storage mechanism internally, you can in theory also use a object-storage solution like Amazon S3, Ceph, or Minio to store these files, although we currently do not expose this through pretix' configuration file and this would require you to ship your own variant of ``pretix/settings.py`` and reference it through the ``DJANGO_SETTINGS_MODULE`` environment variable.

-At pretix.eu, we use a custom-built `object storage cluster`_.
+At eventyay.com, we use a custom-built `object storage cluster`_.

 SQL database
 """"""""""""